 Let's Pass I-VAWA!

-We applaud these representatives for their continued effort and dedication to end violence against women and girls globally.
-An estimated one out of every three women worldwide will be physically, sexually or otherwise abused during her lifetime—with rates reaching 70 percent in some countries.
-Violence against women and girls includes harmful practices that range from rape to domestic violence, to acid burnings and dowry deaths, and so-called “honor killings.”
+We commend these Members of Congress for their continued effort and dedication to end violence against women and girls globally.
+An estimated one out of every three women worldwide will be physically, sexually or otherwise abused during her lifetime-with rates reaching 70 percent in some countries.
+Violence against women and girls includes harmful practices that range from rape to domestic violence, to acid burnings and dowry deaths, and so-called "honor killings."

 Violence against women and girls is a human rights violation, a public health epidemic and a barrier to solving global challenges such as extreme poverty, HIV/AIDS and violent conflict.
 It devastates the lives of millions of women and girls-in peacetime and in conflict-and knows no national or cultural barriers.
 Most importantly, it must end.

-- Directing the Department of State and USAID to develop a comprehensive multi-sectoral strategy to prevent and respond to gender-based violence;
+- Directing the Department of State and USAID to continuing to implement a comprehensive multi-sectoral strategy to prevent and respond to gender-based violence;

 - Integrating efforts to prevent and respond to violence against women and girls as part of U.S. foreign assistance programs including health, education, economic growth, legal reform, political participation, social norm change, humanitarian assistance, and foreign security training, among others;